Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/CONTRIBUTING.md

 # Contributing

+NOTE: ALL OF THESE RULES ARE SUBJECT TO CHANGE!

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a strict Code Of Conduct, please follow it in all your interactions with the project.

 ## Pull Request Process